 Seeing AND Adding IDs and Passwords is Easy Too!

-go to Settings > Passwords & Accounts (or Accounts & Passwords) and tap on Website & App Passwords (or App & Website Passwords.)
-A pop-up asks for your Face ID/Touch ID (or fill in your password), tap it and you immediately see all the stored IDs.
+Go to Settings > Passwords & Accounts (or Accounts & Passwords) and tap on Website & App Passwords (or App & Website Passwords.)
+A pop-up asks for your Face ID/Touch ID (or type in your password), tap it and you immediately see all the stored IDs.

 There are two ways: automatically and manually.

 Automatically works like it used to: open Safari and visit a website, when you enter your credentials a pop-up asks if you want to add that to your iCloud Keychain for AutoFill on all your devices.
 Tap Save Password and you’re done.
 Now that website and your credentials follow you on all your Apple ID connected devices.

 To manually add credentials using App & Website Passwords, go to Settings >Passwords & Accounts and tap on App & Website Passwords.
 A pop-up asks for your Touch ID/Face ID/Password, tap it and you see your password manager.